Editor's Note: This is the fourth and final installment of a series of stories on the past, present and future of the Windham Foundation.

 According to the articles of association filed with the Vermont Secretary of State's Office, the purpose of the foundation is "Doing general charitable works, including among other acts, the acquisition, maintenance and preservation of real and personal properties in rural or village areas of Vermont, in order to preserve existing charm and historic, native or unusual features of such areas, for the general benefit and improvement of the communities concerned ..."

 Prior to its founding, Grafton, like many small towns in Vermont was struggling to find its way in the 20th century.
 Mathey came along and bought up properties in town, including what is now known as the Grafton Inn, the general store and many of the buildings in the heart of the village.
-He also established the Grafton Village Cheese Company, which became widely acclaimed for its aged cheddar products.

 That infusion of cash and energy has helped Grafton to survive the 20th century, but the Windham Foundation has faced new challenges, especially following the crash on Wall Street in 2007, when its investment assets lost about 30 percent of their value.
 That on top of the star-crossed expansion of the Grafton Village Cheese Company with a new facility in Brattleboro caused current management to reevaluate and refocus the foundation's mission.

 Nonetheless, said Bob Allen, who has been CEO and president of the Windham Foundation since 2011, "The town is far better off because of the presence of the foundation."